Zion Temple A.M.E. Zion Church/The Freedom Church

 Today, Hopkins County remains an important contributor to Kentucky's economy.
 While the coal industry has declined in recent decades, the county has diversified its economy and focused on sectors such as manufacturing, healthcare, and tourism.
 The historic sites, natural beauty, and vibrant community make Hopkins County an attractive place to live and visit, preserving its history while embracing the future.

-This timeline provides a concise overview of the key events in the history of Hopkins County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Hopkins County, Kentucky.

 • 1806 - Hopkins County was established on January 2 by the Kentucky General Assembly.